Cabatuan, Isabela: Ilocano migration

+There are Ilocano migrants that also came from Central Luzon.
+Some of those Ilocano pioneers from Central Luzon are: Anselmo S. Esmino (Licab, Nueva Ecija), Andres Alivia (Rizal, Nueva Ecija) and Antonio V. Altoveros (Rizal, Nueva Ecija).

-After the Ilocano migrants, several waves of settlers particularly locals from Pangasinan and Central Luzon region came to Isabela as merchants.
-Some of the Pangasinan pioneers were: Nicolas T. Almirol (original surname is Lagasca), Benito Monte, Hermogenes B. Soriben and Zacarias P. Munoz.
+After the Ilocano migrants, several waves of settlers particularly locals from Pangasinan and Central Luzon came to Isabela as merchants.
+Some of the Pangasinan pioneers were: Nicolas T. Almirol (originally surnamed Lagasca), Benito Monte, Hermogenes B. Soriben and Zacarias P. Munoz.

+The Kapampangan migrants are: Atanasio H. Dayrit (San Fernando, Pampanga) and a certain Pamintuan (Pampanga).

-Some of the Tagalog migrants were: Carlino O. Munsayac (Nueva Ecija), Atanasio H. Dayrit (San Fernando, Pampanga), Atty.
-Rafael M. Tomacruz (then Mayor of Hagonoy, Bulacan and Provincial Board Member), Anselmo S. Esmino (Licab, Nueva Ecija), Mr. Pamintuan (Pampanga), Andres Alivia (Rizal, Nueva Ecija) and Antonio V. Altoveros (Rizal, Nueva Ecija).
+The Tagalog migrants are: Carlino O. Munsayac (Nueva Ecija) and Atty.
+Rafael M. Tomacruz (then Mayor of Hagonoy, Bulacan and Provincial Board Member).